nabs-darrel-schreyer/sql-migrations/docs/drop-db.spec.md

 ## Assumptions

 - The `drop-db` command assumes that the user has a basic understanding of Entity Framework Core and database management.
-- The command will be run within the context of a .NET project that has been properly configured to use Entity Framework Core.
+- The command will be run within the context of a .NET solution that has been properly configured to use Entity Framework Core.
 - The command only works with DbContext factories that implement `IDesignTimeDbContextFactory<TContext>`.
 This interface is used by Entity Framework Core design-time tools and ensures the command operates in a controlled development environment.

 ## Features

-### Drop DB Command (DropDbCommand.cs)
+### Drop Database Command (DropDbCommand.cs)

 The `drop-db` command supports two execution modes: **Interactive Mode** and **Command Line Mode**.